Old dog lumps and bumps aren’t usually any different to the type of lumps and bumps younger dogs get.

 It’s important to make sure that the need outweighs the risks.

-Some lipomas that are left to their own devices will stay the same size, or shrink, others will keep growing.
+Some lipomas that are left to their own devices will stay the same size, others will keep growing.

 Warts (also called Papillomas) are the other most common type of old dog lumps and can occur on your dog’s skin, on his eyelids, paw pads, between the toes, around the genital area or in his mouth.